MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a feature cross of latitude and longitude, bucketize it at the minute level and use L2 regularization during optimization.

 **Memorize:** `C) Create a feature cross of latitude and longitude, bucketize at the minute level and use L1 regularization during optimization.`

-**Quick reason:** Create a feature cross of latitude and longitude, bucketize at the minute level and use L1 regularization during optimization.

 <details>
 <summary>Full explanation</summary>